William Foushee

-William Foushee Sr. (October 26, 1749 – August 21, 1824) was an American medical doctor, politician, and socialite.
-After serving with distinction as a surgeon in the American Revolution, he entered into local Virginia politics, notably serving as the first Mayor of Richmond.
-He went on to become a political, social, and commercial leader in Richmond for the next half century of his life.
+William Foushee Sr. (October 26, 1749 – August 21, 1824) was an American physician and politician.
+After serving as a surgeon in the American Revolution, he entered local politics in Virginia, serving as the first Mayor of Richmond from 1782 to 1783.
+He also served as the postmaster of Richmond from 1808 to 1824.

 Early life

 Foushee was born to John Foushee and Winifred (Williams) Foushee on October 26, 1749, in Northumberland County, Virginia.

 A third-generation Virginian, Foushee's paternal grandfather James immigrated from France.

 Marriage and children

-On March 6, 1775, Foushee married Elizabeth Isabella Harmanson in Northampton County, Virginia.
+On March 6, 1775, Foushee married Elizabeth Isabella Harmanson (d.
+Sept.
+26, 1802) in Northampton County, Virginia.